EazyServer/Vue-Bootstrap-Calendar/README.md

 ### Events
 #### eventAdded
-Called when an Event is added to the Calendar.
+Called when an Event is added to the Calendar.<br>
 The Callback gets the created Event as Parameter:

 `eventAdded(event) { this.events.push(event); } `

 #### eventDeleted
-Called when an Event is deleted from the Calendar.
+Called when an Event is deleted from the Calendar.<br>
 The Callback gets the deleted Event as Parameter:

 `eventDeleted(event) { this.events.splice(this.events.indexOf(event), 1); }`